apet97/1rag/docs/CONFIGURATION.md

 ## ⚡ Default Values — No Configuration Required

-**For internal VPN use on macOS M1/M2/M3 Pro, no environment variables are required.** The system ships with production-ready defaults tuned for Aleksandar's work Mac:
+**For internal VPN use on macOS M1/M2/M3 Pro, no environment variables are required.** The system ships with production-ready defaults tuned for the internal corporate environment:

 | Setting | Default Value | Purpose |
 |---------|---------------|---------|